More warnings over SA Murray flooding

 A number of watch and act messages remain in place along sections of the Murray including low-lying areas of Tailem Bend and Murray Bridge, east of Adelaide.

-About 4000 properties across the length of the Murray in SA are expected to be inundated with more than 1100 flooded so far.
+About 4000 properties along the length of the Murray in SA are expected to be inundated, with more than 1100 flooded so far.

 The SA government has provided a $51.6 million assistance package, including support for tourism and other businesses, as well as direct emergency payments to homeowners.